LiamWJH/LiamWJH/README.md

 >- giga chad, from youtube(Probably🤣🤣🤣)

 >If i had 6hours to cut down a tree i would spend 5hours sharpening
->the axe and the rest cutting it down
+>the axe and the rest cutting it down.
 >- Abraham Lincoln